oceanbase/ob-samples/README.md

 ### Examples

+The example projects for OceanBase are classified by type as below:

+- [`application`](examples/application): example projects for application frameworks such as the web service frameworks.
+- [`connection-pool`](examples/connection-pool): example projects for connection pool tools.
+- [`data-integration`](examples/data-integration): example projects for data integration tools.
+- [`driver`](examples/driver): example projects for database drivers.
+- [`middleware`](examples/middleware): example projects for middlewares.
+- [`orm`](examples/orm): example projects for ORM (Object Relational Mapping) frameworks.

+The project directories under these types are named in format `{programming language}-{component name}`.
 For now, the repository contains examples for the following components:

 #### [Driver](examples/driver)